commonknowledge/movement-app/.github/pull_request_template.md

 - [ ] What's the hypothesis?
 - [ ] Do less - could you do less?
 - [ ] Did you prepare for hypothetical scenarios before they occur?
-Don't
+Don't.
 - [ ] What is the most direct way to test this, ignoring likliehood of success.

 # Design Checklist